The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: MMSE receiver

 \subsection{{Threshold-based MMSE Upper Bound}}

-Now we are ready to derive the scaling-law of the MMSE receiver, using the following upper and lower bounds on the threshold based expected capacity. \begin{lemma} The expected sum capacity of Algorithm {\scshape Channel-Access} with MMSE decoding satisfies the following upper bound.
+Now we are ready to derive the scaling-law of the MMSE receiver, using the following upper and lower bounds on the {\scshape TB-Channel-Access} scheme expected achievable ergodic sum-rate. \begin{lemma} The expected achievable ergodic sum-rate of Algorithm {\scshape TB-Channel-Access} with MMSE detection satisfies the following upper bound.

-where $a_{\{K,r\}}$ is given by (\ref{eqn: a_n normalized}) and $u_k$ is the threshold set such that $k$ users exceed it on average. \end{lemma} Before we prove the lemma, it is interesting to compare the scaling law under MMSE decoding to that achieved with ZF decoding.
-In both Lemma~\ref{C ZF uniform users upper} and Lemma~\ref{lem.
-C mmse upper}, the capacity seen by each user is approximately $\log(1+cPu_k)$, for some constant $c$.
-Asymptotically, it follows that $0<c<1$, and in both cases, the capacity gain comes from the threshold value $u_k$, which is, as mentioned, $O(\log K)$.
+where $a_{\{K,r\}}$ is given by (\ref{eqn: a_n normalized}) and $u_k$ is a threshold, set such that the number of users that exceed it on average is $k$. \end{lemma} Before we prove the lemma, it is interesting to compare the scaling law under MMSE decoding to that achieved with ZF decoding.
+In both \Cref{C ZF uniform users upper} and \Cref{lem.
+C mmse upper}, the rate seen by each user is approximately $\log(1+cPu_k)$, for some constant $c$.
+Asymptotically, it follows that $0<c<1$, and in both cases, the rate gain comes from the threshold value $u_k$, which is, as mentioned, $O(\log K)$.
 This gives the growth rate of $\log \log K$ per user.
-However, note that while $c = \frac{r-j+1}{r}$ in Lemma~\ref{C ZF uniform users upper}, for large enough $u_k$ the gain in Lemma~\ref{lem.
+However, note that while $c = \frac{r-j+1}{r}$ in \Cref{C ZF uniform users upper}, for large enough $u_k$ the gain in \Cref{lem.
 C mmse upper} is asymptotically $c=\frac{r+1}{r+j}$, that is, a larger gain for any $j \geq 1$.
-This is not surprising, as an MMSE decoder does give a better power gain, but does not improve the already optimal scaling law. \begin{proof}[Proof (Lemma~\ref{lem.
-C mmse upper})] The capacity seen by user $i$ is bounded by:
+This is not surprising, as an MMSE detector does give a better power gain, but does not improve the already optimal scaling law. \begin{proof}[Proof (\Cref{lem.
+C mmse upper})] The rate seen by user $i$ is bounded by:

-In the above chain of equalities, (a) follows from Jensen inequality. (b) is the equivalent quadric form of $\bh_i^{\dagger}\bR \bh_i$. (c) is since the vector $\bh_i$ is independent in the column vectors of the matrix $\bR$. (d) is since by Claim~\ref{claim. entries var of above thr vec} part (iii), the elements of the vector $\bh_i$ are uncorrelated. (e) follows from Claim~\ref{claim. entries var of above thr vec} part (ii).
+In the above chain of equalities, (a) follows from Jensen inequality. (b) is the equivalent quadric form of $\bh_i^{\dagger}\bR \bh_i$. (c) is since $R$ is a matrix involving only random variables in $\bH_{(-i)}$, that is, excluding $\bh_i$, hence the random variables in $\bR$ and $\bh_i$ are independent.the vector $\bh_i$ is independent in the column vectors of the matrix $\bR$. (d) is since by \Cref{claim. entries var of above thr vec} part (iii), the elements of the vector $\bh_i$ are uncorrelated. (e) follows from \Cref{claim. entries var of above thr vec} part (ii).

 Now, to address $\text{tr}\left(\bR\right)$, conditioned on $\Vert \bh_s \Vert^2 > u_k, \forall s \in \mathcal{S}$, we first use the following upper bound on the trace of the inverse of a matrix.
 For a symmetric $r \times r$ positive definite matrix A \cite{bai1996bounds},